UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/iteration.md

 ### De-Morgan's Theorem

 We can actually take this further and re-write the expression in another form using something known as De-Morgan's Theorem.
-This allows us to remove the outer `!` operator, and might result in an expression that is more natural (matter of opinion).
+This allows us to remove the outer `!` operator, and might result in an expression that is more natural (matter of opinion and case dependent of course).

-Start with the expression we wish to transform:
+Start with the expression we wish to transform.
+This will be a *binary* operator with two parameters:

 `!( (userEnteredCharacter == 'q') || (userEnteredCharacter == 'Q') )`

+Now apply to the following **three** steps to transform this to a logically equivalent expression:

-1 Invert the whole expression by removing the NOT (`!`)
+1 Invert the whole expression (by adding or removing the NOT operator `!`)

 `(userEnteredCharacter == 'q') || (userEnteredCharacter == 'Q')`

 2 If the logical operator is an AND, make it an OR.
 If the operator is an OR, make it an AND.
+In this case, we transform the OR to AND:

 `(userEnteredCharacter == 'q') && (userEnteredCharacter == 'Q')`

-3 Finally, invert the logic of the parameters:
+3 Finally, invert the logic of the parameters.
+In this case, from `==` to `!=`:

 `(userEnteredCharacter != 'q') && (userEnteredCharacter != 'Q')`

-So the condition to repeat the loop reads as follows:
+So the condition to repeat the loop now reads as follows:

-> "if `userEnteredCharacter` is not a `q` **and** `userEnteredCharacter` is not a `Q`, then repeat"
+> "if `userEnteredCharacter` is not a `q` **and** `userEnteredCharacter` is not a `Q`, (then repeat)"

 | Challenge |
 | - |